pivot-access-ltd/bma-offline-docs/api-authentication.md

-hMAAS's API uses [OAuth (external link)](http://en.wikipedia.org/wiki/OAuth) as its authentication mechanism.
+MAAS's API uses [OAuth (external link)](http://en.wikipedia.org/wiki/OAuth) as its authentication mechanism.
 This isn't third-party (3-legged) OAuth, so the process used is what's commonly referred to as 0-legged OAuth: the consumer accesses protected resources by submitting OAuth signed requests.

 Note that some API endpoints support unauthenticated requests (i.e. anonymous access).
 See the [API documentation](https://maas.io/docs/api) for details.